 The Group leases its headquarters offices in Stanway, Essex on a tenant repairing lease basis.
 The Group has the option to renew the lease at its expiry in September 2011.
 The three year tenancy of the factory unit in South Korea ends in February 2012.
+The Group also leases cars as lessee under non-cancellable operating leases with various terms, escalation clauses and renewal rights.

-At the year end the Group had total commitments under non-cancellable operating leases, in respect of land and buildings, as set out below:
+At the year end the Group had total commitments under non-cancellable operating leases, principally in respect of properties, as set out below:

-Operating leases which expire within: 2009 £'000 2008 £'000 Not later than one year 71 49 Later than one year and not later than five years 84 -
+Operating leases which expire within: 2010 £'000 2009 £'000 Not later than one year 86 71 Later than one year and not later than five years 24 84

-23 Notes supporting the cash flow statement
+22 Notes supporting the statement of cash flows

-The table below provides an analysis of net cash and cash equivalents during the year ended 30 September 2009:
+The table below provides an analysis of net cash and cash equivalents during the year ended 30 September 2010:

-2009 £'000 2008 £'000
+2010 £'000 2009 £'000

-Cash available on demand Short-term deposits 221 2,875 1,046 1,500
+Cash available on demand Short-term deposits 130 2,980 221 2,875

-Cash at bank Overdraft 3,096 (23) 2,546 (18)
+Cash at bank Overdraft 3,110 - 3,096 (23)

-3,073 2,528
+3,110 3,073

-Net increase in cash equivalents 545 863
+Net increase in cash equivalents 37 545

-Cash and cash equivalents at beginning of year 2,528 1,665
+Cash and cash equivalents at beginning of year 3,073 2,528

-Cash and cash equivalents at end of year 3,073 2,528
+Cash and cash equivalents at end of year 3,110 3,073

-24 Pensions
+23 Pensions

 The Group operates a defined contribution pension scheme.
 The assets of the scheme are held separately from those of the Group in independently administered funds.
 The pension cost charge represents contributions payable by the Group to these funds during the year (see note 4).
-The unpaid contributions outstanding at the year end, included in accruals (note 17) are £nil (2008: £nil).
+The unpaid contributions outstanding at the year end, included in accruals (note 17) are £23,000 (2009: £nil).

-25 Share-based payments
+24 Share-based payments